Search ImagingPixel for Images by Camera or Lens

 << Click on image for enlarged Lightbox display >>

-While the 'Compact Comeback' resurgence refers to a recent trend in the interest of smaller and more portable digital cameras, or digicams, with young enthusiasts looking for a nostalgic appeal in retro looks and simple point-and-shoot photography, senior vintage veterans, on the other hand, can equally look at the concept through a more elaborate setup with a small and compact vintage mirrorless digital mounted with an equally small and petite legacy manual focus lens.
+While the 'Compact Comeback,' which refers to a recent trend of increased interest and resurgence in smaller and more portable digital cameras, or digicams, is strong with young enthusiasts looking for a nostalgic appeal in retro looks and simple point-and-shoot cameras, others, on the other hand, could very well look at 'Half-Frames,' another resurging trend that started out with the recent launches and interests in the reincarnation of the 35mm half-frame film cameras.

 Olympus E-PM2, F.Zuiko PenF 38mm f/1.8